Last Updated on February 25, 2025 by Dave Schoenbeck

 Nice to Have vs. Have to Have

 Consider the “fat vs. muscle” approach with your business expense reduction strategy.
-Removing some of the fat is OK since that’s not as sustaining as muscle.
-However, sometimes the muscle has to be trimmed, too.
-If you’re unsure how to balance expense control with the need to sustain the business in the future, consider which parts of your business are muscle and which are bone.
+Removing some fat is OK since it is not as sustaining as muscle.
+However, sometimes muscle also has to be trimmed.
+If you’re unsure how to balance expense control with the need to maintain the business in the future, consider which parts of your business are muscle and which are bone.

 Business Expense Reduction Examples